nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 server administration credentials.
 In this case, it will create transient API keys for performing the configuration operations, in the same way as described above, and these API keys are normally revoked when the toolkit command finishes.
-However, in case of e.g. electricity or network connection loss these keys could remain on the server indefinitely.
+However, in case of e.g. electricity or network connection loss these keys could remain on the security server indefinitely.

 If SSH access is configured for sudo-capable or root account, this also enables creation of (additional) administrative accounts for the security server.